 Students have a wide range of subjects to choose from here.
-They will be able to choose 3 vocational /GCSE subjects from the broad list of subjects.
+Students will be able to choose 3 vocational /GCSE subjects from the broad list of subjects.
 This decision has been made to ensure that all learners have a broad, balanced and manageable curriculum throughout years 10 and 11.
-It is this blend of academic GCSEs and more vocational courses which ensures that all students are comfortable with their journey to academic success.
+The curriculum offered is a blend of academic GCSEs and vocational courses which ensures that all students are comfortable with their journey to academic success.